4 Shitty Dating Advice Marketing Ploys I'm Sick of Seeing

 I don't make any money off this post.

-Currently, I'm in a relationship where both my partner and I have done work to undo our toxic social conditioning.
+I'm just a self-improvement junkie and had to get something off my chest, lel.
+At the time that I wrote this post, I was in a relationship where both my partner and I had done quite a bit of work to undo our toxic social conditioning.